britecharts/britecharts/CONTRIBUTING.md

 | `yarn run demos:serve`     | Serves the demos for our tutorials.
 | `yarn run docs`            | Compiles the docs with JSDoc and opens a browser showing them.
 | `yarn run styles`          | Compiles the styles for the charts
-| `yarn run prod`            | Build everything and generate the distribution version of the charts.
+| `yarn run build`           | Build everything and generate the distribution version of the charts.
 | `yarn run release`         | Create a new release of the library.
 | `yarn run release:minor`   | Create a new release of the library by bumping the second number of the version (1.N.1)
 | `yarn run release:major`   | Create a new release of the library by bumping the third number of the version (N.1.1)